ivancuric/js-perf/README.md

 That code first needs to be parsed, that is, read and turned into an computer-indexable structure that can be used for compiling.
 It then gets compiled into bytecode and finally machine code, before it can be executed by your device / browser.

 Another _very_ important thing to mention is that JavaScript is single-threaded.
+Meaning

 So there's all this work that needs to be done before your JS starts working.
 Parsing and compiling takes up to 50% of the total time of JS execution in Chrome's V8 engine.